Book an appointment using SetMore

-Child custody and Islamic law
+Child Custody and Islamic Law

 For most people in Texas, going through a divorce in our civil courts is the only step you will need to take to dissolve your marriage and have orders set forth regarding your child.
 However, if you are also Muslim, you would need to take additional steps within the structure of your Islamic faith to become divorced from your spouse in the eyes of God and your religious community.
+Today’s blog post from the Law Office of Bryan Fagan, PLLC, will discuss this topic in detail.
+Specifically, we will begin by going over child custody in Islam amid a divorce as prescribed by Islam’s religious texts.

 How does Islam treat child custody from the vantage point of a mother?